emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 ## Use in `filter`

-Besides "simple" cases like `if` statements, type guards can also be used (even in the typescript standard library, on `Array`, and also in prelude.ts's collections of course) on `filter` for instance.
+Besides "simple" cases like `if` statements, type guards can also be used (even in the typescript standard library, on `Array`, and also in prelude-ts's collections of course) on `filter` for instance.

 ```java